hovhannes-margaryan/advanced-business-analytics-ass4-twitch/README.md

 # Advanced Business Analytics Assignment Twitch

-The live streaming platform Twitch is widely used and encompasses various content categories, such as video games, music, art, talk shows, and more.
-Streamers are provided with the capability to broadcast their live gameplay, creative endeavors, or other activities to a global audience.
-For this project, a dataset from Twitch is provided, which includes information about streamers, their squad membership (if applicable), tags, games, and more.
+We have a grasp of what type of tags and games are common amongst banned streamers.

-In this section, the focus is on investigating the hypothesis that more followers are experienced by streamers who belong to squads.
-The idea of such a hypothesis that streamers in a squad experince collaboration, networking and squad branding.
-First, the number of followers of a streamer is chosen as a metric to address the hypothesis.
-Next, data exploration and analysis are conducted on the Twitch dataset using Cypher.
-The dataset is subjected to propensity weighting techniques as a solution for addressing class imbalance, enabling the dataset to be used to answer the hypothesis effectively.
+The effect of being part of a squad has been explored as well for banned streamers and the higher number of followers for non‐banned streamers part of a squad.
+As we can see there are a lot of possible methods to analyze the data and we only looked at the tip of the iceberg for the scope of this assignment.
+Additionally, the following hypothesis was formally proposed and tested: being in a squad results more number of followers and engagement.
-Furthermore, a statistical test is performed to answer the hypothesis conclusively.
-The null hypothesis, which claims that streamers who belong to squads do not experience more followers, is rejected based on the statistical analysis.
-The results provide evidence supporting the notion that streamers who belong to squads indeed experience a higher number of followers.
+To address the issue of class imbalance within the dataset, propensity weighting technique was applied.
+This approach enabled the dataset to effectively answer the hypothesis by mitigating the impact of imbalanced data. t‐test was performed to provide a conclusive answer to the hypothesis.
+The null hypothesis, suggesting that streamers in squads do not experience more followers, was rejected based on the results of the statistical analysis.
+Thus, streamers who belong to squads indeed exhibit a higher number of followers.